KaiKustermann/Quizzit-ModulSmartHomePraktikum/internal/configuration/README.md

 2. The (main) configuration file (for the path, run program with `--help`)
 3. Configuration through the user.
 This also creates files in the `userConfigDir` (for the path, run program with `--help`)

+All these sources are mapped to the ['nilable' configuration model](./runtime/nilable/).
+This model can be [patched](./runtime/patcher) onto the [live configuration model](./runtime/model/).

+The live configuration model is based off the default config and is ensured to provide a value for all its fields, making it easy to use.

 ## Configuration Precedence

 The program has a default config that ensures it can run without extra config.